Getting to Odawara

 Only five minutes from the station is the Kanagawa Natural History Museum.
 A surprisingly beautiful and well presented museum telling the natural history of the earth and the area.
 It is great for children!
 Everyone loves dinosaur bones!
 In spring the locals love to head up the hill on a short hike to see the weeping cherry tree blossoms plated by a famous monk over 300 hundred years ago.

 Getting to Hakone from Odawara is short, simple, and an opportunity to see some interesting things along the way.
-Feel free to use our AI chatbot on Facebook if you have any questions of comments!
+Feel free to use our chatbot on Facebook if you have any questions of comments!